-You can continue exploring Paris’ morbid side with a visit to the neighbouring cemetery.
+You can continue exploring Paris’ morbid side with a visit to the neighboring cemetery.
 Montparnasse Cemetery, known as Cimetière du Montparnasse, is just a short walk away from the catacombs.
 The leafy cemetery boasts many ornate tombs and sculptures to spot.

 In addition to appreciating the elaborate stonework, keep an eye out for the graves of many famous individuals.
-Some well-known names and prominent historical figures, such as Jean-Paul Sartre, can be found amongst the many monuments.
+Some well-known names and prominent historical figures, such as Charles Baudelaire, Jean-Paul Sartre, Simone de Beauvoir, can be found amongst the many monuments.

 Nearby you can also find the Paris Observatory.
 Founded in the 1600s, they sometimes host events and open days.
 It’s worth checking ahead to see if they have any events scheduled during your stay in Paris.

-Being further removed from the city centre and major attractions has the benefit of lower prices for accommodation.
-There is a good selection of mid-range and affordable accommodation in the area; ideal for if you are trying to keep costs low.
+Being further removed from the city center and major attractions have the benefit of lower prices for accommodation.
+There is a good selection of mid-range and affordable accommodation in the area; ideal if you are trying to keep costs low.

-Stay in Montparnasse – 14th Arrondissement If You are looking for a more local neighbourhood, with fewer other tourists; Visiting the Paris Catacombs is a high priority; You are working with a smaller budget; You don’t mind being a little further out from the city center; you are first-time tourists;
+Stay in Montparnasse If You are looking for a more local neighborhood, with fewer other tourists; Visiting the Paris Catacombs is a high priority; You are working with a smaller budget; You don’t mind being a little further out from the city center; you are first-time tourists;

 Best places to stay in Montparnasse for first-time tourists: